mailjet/laravel-mailjet/README.md

 ```
 You can pass settings to [MailjetClient](https://github.com/mailjet/mailjet-apiv3-php#new--version-120-of-the-php-wrapper-).

-* `transactionnal`: settings to sendAPI client
+* `transactional`: settings to sendAPI client
 * `common`: setting to MailjetClient accessible throught the Facade Mailjet

 ## Mail driver configuration

-In order to use Mailjet as Mail driver, you need to change the mail driver in your `config/mail.php` or your `.env` file to `MAIL_DRIVER=mailjet`, and make sure you have a valid and authorised from-address configured on your Mailjet account.
+In order to use Mailjet as your Mail driver, you need to update the mail driver in your `config/mail.php` or your `.env` file to `MAIL_DRIVER=mailjet`, and make sure you are using a valid and authorised from email address configured on your Mailjet account.
+The sending email addresses and domain can be managed [here](https://app.mailjet.com/account/sender)

-For usage, check the [Laravel mail documentation](https://laravel.com/docs/master/mail)
+For usage, please check the [Laravel mail documentation](https://laravel.com/docs/master/mail)

 ## Usage

-To use it, you need to import Mailjet Facade in your file
+In order to usage this package, you first need to import Mailjet Facade in your code:

     use Mailjet\LaravelMailjet\Facades\Mailjet;

-Then, in your code you can use one of the method available in the MailjetServices :
+Then, in your code you can use one of the methods available in the MailjetServices.

 Low level API methods: